navariltd/navari-frappehr-biostar/README.md

 2. **fetchAttendanceRecords**: This function fetches employee check in data from Biostar, using date ranges provided by the user.
 It efficiently processes this data, readying it for synchronization with the Frappe HR database.

-3. **sendToFrappeHR**: After fetching the data from Biostar, this function sends it to the FrappeHR instance.
-It ensures that check in records are accurately reflected in the ERP system, aligning with HR and payroll modules for comprehensive management.
+3. **writeToFrappeHR**: This function takes the data fetched from Biostar and creates a new Employee Checkin record for each transaction.
+It ensures that check-in records are accurately reflected in the ERP system, aligning with HR and payroll modules for comprehensive management.

 4. **scheduleSync**: Automates the process of data synchronization.
 Users can configure the frequency at which the synchronization occurs, whether daily, weekly, or monthly, ensuring that the data in Frappe HR is always up to date without manual intervention.